bellsmith15/rock-paper-sissors-game/README.md

 No errors were returned when passing through the validator service at JSHint.com.
 Link here: https://jshint.com/
 ![CSS Validator testing](/assets/images/jshint-validator.png)

-* Lighthouse
-The Lighthouse report returned a good report Performance, Best Practise and SEO returned 100% Accessibility returned 94% on contrast which I am happy to leave as this is a high score.
+* Lighthouse report returned a good report Performance, Best Practise and SEO returned 100% Accessibility returned 94% on contrast which I am happy to leave as this is a high score.
 ![Lighthouse Validator testing](/assets/images/lighthouse-validation.png)

 * Notable Bugs